Thomas Digges: Work

 Digges attempted to determine the parallax of the 1572 supernova observed by Tycho Brahe, and concluded it had to be beyond the orbit of the Moon.
 This contradicted Aristotle's view of the universe, according to which no change could take place among the fixed stars.

 In 1576, he published a new edition of his father's perpetual almanac, A Prognostication everlasting.
 The text written by Leonard Digges for the third edition of 1556 was left unchanged, but Thomas added new material in several appendices.
 The most important of these was A Perfit Description of the Caelestiall Orbes according to the most aunciente doctrine of the Pythagoreans, latelye revived by Copernicus and by Geometricall Demonstrations approved.
 Contrary to the Ptolemaic cosmology of the original book by his father, the appendix featured a detailed discussion of the controversial and still poorly known Copernican heliocentric model of the Universe.
 This was the first publication of that model in English, and a milestone in the popularisation of science.

-For the most part, the appendix was a loose translation into English of chapters from Copernicus' book De revolutionibus orbium coelestium.
+For the most part, the appendix was a loose translation into English of chapters from Copernicus's book De revolutionibus orbium coelestium.
 Thomas Digges went further than Copernicus, however, by proposing that the universe is infinite, containing infinitely many stars, and may have been the first person to do so, predating Giordano Bruno's (1584) and William Gilbert's (1600) same views.
 According to Harrison:

 An illustration of the Copernican universe can be seen above right.
 The outer inscription on the map reads (after spelling adjustments from Elizabethan to Modern English):

 In 1583, Lord Burghley appointed Digges, along with Henry Savile (Bible translator) and John Chamber, to sit on a commission to consider whether England should adopt the Gregorian calendar, as proposed by John Dee; in fact Britain did not adopt the calendar until 1752.